mohseenHamid/tsbc-challenge-11-mh-readme-generator/sample-README.md

 - [Questions](#questions)

 ## Description

-asd
+asdasd

 ## Installation

-afasdfad
+- ------------------------------------------ Happy Writing! -------------------------------------------

 ## Usage

+- A separator can
+- A separator can
+- A separator can

 ## License

-This product is covered under the BSD 3-Clause License
+This product is covered under the Apache 2.0 License

 ## Contributing

+- A separator can
+- A separator can
+- A separator can

 ## Tests

+- A separator can
+- A separator can
+- A separator can

 ## Questions

+- If you have any queries, reach out to me via email by clicking [here](mailto:asdsad)
+- Feel free to visit my GitHub profile by clicking [here](https://github.com/asdasd).